-Trump Administration To Defang Consumer Protection Watchdog
+Trump Administration Plans To Defang Consumer Protection Watchdog

 In his new strategic plan and in memos to staff, Mulvaney has made it clear that he wants to rein in the bureau.

 He says the previous director "pushed the envelope" and has said he wants the agency to have more "humility."
-He's also suggested that going after payday lenders that charge extremely high interest rates won't be a priority.
+He has also suggested that going after payday lenders that charge extremely high interest rates won't be a priority.

 Some see this as Mulvaney's way of paying back supporters of his campaign.